Effective Ice Baths for Anxiety

 During my recovery, I started physical therapy, and at the end of each session, I would wrap my ankle in an ice pack for about 15 minutes.
 At first, the cold was to help with the physical pain, but soon, I realized it was more than that.

-• According to Dr. Rhonda Patrick, staying in cold water for 20-40 seconds at 39°F (3.8°C) can fully activate the fight-or-flight response.
+According to Dr. Rhonda Patrick, staying in cold water for 20-40 seconds at 39°F (3.8°C) can fully activate the fight-or-flight response.

-From my own experience, regular cold water exposure changed my mental state in the short and long term.
-In the short term, it gave me immediate relief from anxiety and stress because when your body is in fight or flight mode, you can’t focus on anything else but the cold.
-This helped me interrupt negative thoughts, which can be hard to do without medication.
+In the short term, it gave me immediate relief from anxiety and stress because with the fight or flight system activated, I couldn’t focus on anything but the cold.
+This interrupted my negative thoughts and helped me be present.

-Impact on dopamine
+Impact on Dopamine

 When cold plunging at 59°F (15°C) or below, the body’s fight-or-flight response increases dopamine, adrenaline, and norepinephrine.
 The colder the water, the quicker neurotransmitters are released, leading to a more significant mood boost.
-This fast response can eliminate anxiety and stress.

 Before you take an ice bath, consult with a doctor, especially if you have any underlying medical conditions.
 It’s also good to have someone nearby or at least inform someone, as the initial cold shock can be intense and dangerous.